International Travel Guidance

 This guide is intended for Carnegie Mellon University (CMU) faculty, staff and students traveling outside of the United States on behalf of CMU.
 Much of this information also applies to traveling outside of the United States for personal reasons as well.
 If you have a US security clearance, please contact your security officer for further requirements that will apply to you.

 Before you leave, there are several things you should do in preparation for your trip.

-Review Department of State country information for the countries you are traveling to
+- Review Department of State country information for the countries you are traveling.

-The Department of State maintains country specific information on every country in the world.
-It provides information about whether you might need a visa (if you are an American citizen), crime and medical considerations, and laws that might be significantly different than in the US.
-It's a great source of information, especially if you have never traveled to that country previously.
+The Department of State maintains country specific information on every country in the world on the U.S. Department of State International Travel webpage.
+The webpage provides information about whether you might need a visa (if you are an American citizen), crime and medical considerations, and laws that might be significantly different than in the U.S. It's a great source of information, especially if you have never previously traveled to that country.